sutardjik/dotcalm/README.md

 # .calm

-.calm, pronounced "dot calm," is an aesthetics dump that takes inspiration from the likes of VSCO and Pinterest.
+.calm, pronounced "dot calm," is an aesthetics dump using the Gatsby framework that takes inspiration from the likes of VSCO and Pinterest.

 ## Acknowledgments